 Moreover, with 2Checkout, you can find tools for creating or integrating with an ecommerce site.
 Thus, you can process payments locally and make the entire process seamless for your customers.

 Stripe is among the popular payment processing solutions available today.
-Apart from that, it also serves as a payment gateway and as a software for point-of-sale transactions.
+Apart from that, it also serves as a payment gateway and as a solution that supports the point-of-sale software operations.
 What’s more, it has additional functions that make it a robust platform.

 You may need a little technical knowledge to make the most out of Stripe.
 Nevertheless, when you do, you can tap its advanced capabilities and leverage them for your business.

 Stripe also takes your business to the global stage.
 That is because the platform can process transactions in more than 135 currencies.
 Other than that, the solution has local services, such as VAT and sales tax processing.
 You can check out our Stripe vs Adyen comparison guide to expand your options.

 This 2Checkout vs. Stripe comparison will run for four rounds.
 We will take a look at their features, such as support for cross-border transactions and multi-currency management.
 At the same time, we will check their integrations, especially with ecommerce solutions and the best shopping cart software.

 Second, we will see whether it is easy to use the two payment processing solutions we examine here.
 After all, regardless of how great its capabilities are, it will not be used unless it is intuitive and user-friendly.

 The third thing we will deal with is the fees.
 Of course, it cannot be avoided.
 But which of the two has the most economical enterprise pricing?

 Lastly, we will determine if they have the necessary measures to protect customer data and to prevent fraud.